 In this scenario, 5GS is deployed in a TSN DN to provide wireless connectivity.
 From the perspective of the TSN DN, the 5GS is modelled as a Layer 2 Ethernet Bridge of the TSN DN.

 In addition to supporting interoperation with TSN, 5GS also supports Time Sensitive Communication, Time Synchronization and integration with Deterministic Networking.

+The TSN charging as described in TS 32.282[X] are based on functionalities specified in this clause.